asanteanana/asanteanana/README.md

-I'm Nana, a IT student at Lewis University studying Data Privacy and Security.
+I'm Nana, I specialize in privacy engineering, data protection, and compliance —bridging the gap between security and user trust.

 I'm currently interested to creating privacy-conscious AI solutions and ensuring the ethical use of data.
 My mission is to design robust privacy systems for the greater good of society.